fleschutz/base256U/README.md

 How long does it take to break a random key or password?
 --------------------------------------------------------
-Trying every possible key or password (brute force attack) at one billion attempts per second:
+Trying every possible key or password (called 'brute force attack') at one billion attempts per second:

-* 40-bit will be broken in about 9 minutes.
+* a 40-bit key will be broken in about 9 minutes.
-* 56-bit will be broken in about a year.
+* a 56-bit key will be broken in about a year.
-* 128-bit will be broken in about 5,783,128,169,837,158,197,871 years.
+* a 128-bit key will be broken in about 5,783,128,169,837,158,197,871 years.
-* 256-bit will never be broken, for all practical purposes.
+* a 256-bit key will never be broken, for all practical purposes.

 Feedback
 --------